Morning Joe: WABC radio edition

 A radio version debuted in December 2008, carried on WABC in New York City (which was also carrying Imus in the Morning at the time) and other Citadel Media owned and operated stations.
 Scarborough and Brzezinski host this version, which also replays highlights from the day's television show.
 For legal reasons, this version is called The Joe Scarborough Show.
 Scarborough claims that, at least on WABC, the show beat the Glenn Beck Program in the New York City radio market's Arbitron ratings.
 However, despite acceptable ratings, the radio version was put on hiatus in April 2010.
 Scarborough intends to bring back the show in a revised three-hour version at an undisclosed time in the future.

 Way Too Early

 On July 27, 2009, Willie Geist began hosting a new 30-minute show, Way Too Early.
 It aired on MSNBC at 5:30 a.m.
 Eastern Time as a lead-in to Morning Joe.
-Geist left the program in October 2012 when he co-hosted the third hour of NBC's Today.
+Geist left the program in October 2012 when he began co-hosting the third hour of NBC's Today.
 He is currently a co-host of Morning Joe.
-The program was revived in September 2020 with Kasie Hunt who left a few months later for CNN.
-As of 2021, the program is hosted by Jonathan Lemire.
+The program was revived in September 2020 with Kasie Hunt who left 10 months later for CNN.
+From October 2021 to December 2024, the program was hosted by Jonathan Lemire, until he moved to Morning Joe's 9 a.m. hour.
+Starting on January 6, 2025, the program will be hosted by Ali Vitali.